 Tax code incentives are an important federal policy tool for stimulating investment in targeted sectors.
 Unlike direct grants, which are fully scored upfront, or federal credit, where the present value of the interest subsidy and/or default risk is scored when the loan or guarantee is obligated, the tax expenditures (foregone Treasury revenues) associated with tax code measures are scored annually.
 This spreading of the fiscal impact produces a better alignment of costs and benefits associated with long-lived infrastructure investments, and it effectively enables quasi capital budgeting at the federal level.

 Over the last decade, Mercator has worked with several public agencies and trade organizations in advancing tax code incentives to help finance critical infrastructure.
 One of the most promising proposals—especially in an era of constrained grant resources—is qualified tax credit bonds.

-Since 2007, Mercator has assisted the Metropolitan Washington Airports Authority with developing the overall plan of finance and establishing the master indenture of trust for leveraging Dulles Toll Road revenues to help finance the Dulles Corridor Metrorail (Silver Line) Project.
+Since 2007, Mercator has assisted the Metropolitan Washington Airports Authority with developing and implementing the overall plan of finance for the Dulles Corridor Metrorail (Silver Line) Project, including establishing the master indenture of trust for leveraging Dulles Toll Road revenues to help finance the Project.
 This comprehensive financial advisory assignment has entailed coordination with local and state funding partners, navigation of federal programs and processes in obtaining federal grant ($900 million) and TIFIA loan ($1.3 billion) assistance, and work with other advisors, underwriters, potential investors, rating analysts and traffic and revenue consultants in accessing the capital markets for long-term debt financing ($1.7 billion) and short-term interim financing (up to $700 million).